AudiA420T/ESP32-Doorbell-Buzzer/README.md

-The origin of making this was the fact that San Francisco has traditionally very old doorbell buzzer systems.
-If you're not home, often packages are left at the door to be stolen.
+The problem to solve was that San Francisco has traditionally very old doorbell buzzer systems and porch pirates looking for packages to steal.
+I needed a way to let me know someone was at the door, and let them in even if I wasn't home.

 Features:
 - Sending a push message when someone buzzes.